7 questions, 7 answers – effective email marketing

 22.08.2016 by Kristjan Raude

 A lot of people think that emails are a thing of the past.
 Nothing could be further from the truth.
 How often do people read the newspaper, watch TV, browse social media?
-Emails are yet another in that list of pretty much everyone’s day-to-day activities.
+Emails are yet another in that list of nearly everyone’s day-to-day activities.
 Smartphones have kept this messaging medium alive and stronger than ever.

 Most of us receive a lot of emails during the day.
-If you want that ad you sent out (and the links within it) to be opened, its contents should have quality and be relate to the reader.
+If you want that ad you sent out (and the links within it) to be opened, its contents should have quality and be relatable to the reader.
 But how to achieve that?

 An interview with our CEO

 Geenius.ee is the most popular tech news website in Estonia.
-Together with a renowned local web hosting company Veebimajutus, they run a blog that tackles a variety of issues and questions concerning the digital world, involving experts of various involved fields offering tips and tricks of the trade.
+Together with a renowned local web hosting company Veebimajutus, they run a blog that tackles a variety of issues and questions concerning the digital world, involving experts from various involved fields offering tips and tricks of the trade.

 The end of summer 2016 was dedicated on the website to the topic of e-mail marketing.
-One of the posts on the topic was an interview the CEO and strategist of WSI Online Estonia, Kristjan-Paul Raude.
+One of the posts on the subject was an interview the CEO and strategist of WSI Online Estonia, Kristjan-Paul Raude.
 The full interview is as follows.

 What is the first question that a marketer should ask oneself, before sending an e-mail ad?